 BODY OF EVIDENCE

 Madonna has done her damndest to carve a cinematic career.
 Apart from A League of Their Own, Evita, and perhaps Desperately Seeking Susan and Dick Tracy, however, she has pretty much failed in her Material Girl effort to become her generation's Marlene Dietrich.
-Body of Evidence, her erotic thriller, came on the heels of her book of erotic photographs Sex and the erotic album Erotica.
+Body of Evidence, her erotic thriller, came on the heels of Sex, her book of erotic photographs, and the erotic album Erotica.
 Almost gleefully illogical but not completely camp, Body of Evidence is a curiosity.

 Rebecca Carson (Madonna) has been charged with murder.
 What is the murder weapon?
 Her own body.
 District Attorney Robert Garrett (Joe Mantegna) alleges that Rebecca used sex, mixed with some cocaine, to kill her much-older lover Andrew Marsh.

 This makes defending her difficult.
-This is made harder thanks to witnesses such as Marsh's loyal secretary Joanne Braslow (Anne Archer) and a former lover Jeffrey Roston (Frank Langella).
+This is made harder thanks to witnesses such as Marsh's loyal secretary Joanne Braslow (Anne Archer) and Rebecca's former lover Jeffrey Roston (Frank Langella).
 The latter, who like Marsh had a weak heart but unlike Marsh got heart surgery, gives evidence suggesting she might have tried murder through sex on him too.
 More "shocking" twists take place until Body of Evidence ends with the real murderess revealed and getting her due.

 Given that in an earlier scene, he used a towel to cover up his burn marks, how and when did Sharon discover them?
 Sharon confronts Frank about his liaison after Rebecca calls him, but according to Sharon, Rebecca never actually said they had an affair.
 In fact, Sharon discovers the indiscretion merely by the way Rebecca says "Frank".